Live: Legend 1999 & 1997 Apocalypse: Content

 The concert Legend "1999" was performed on June 30, 2013, in between the 14th birthdays of Mizuno and Kikuchi.
 3,600 attended the show at NHK Hall.
 Notably, Mizuno and Kikuchi cover the Petitmoni song "Chokotto Love" and Morning Musume song "Love Machine" (which were both released in 1999), respectively.
 The songs are subtitled Big Time Changes and From Hell With Love, respectively, and are named after albums released by heavy metal band Seikima-II.
 Additionally, Nakamoto debuts the power ballad "No Rain, No Rainbow", with Mizuno and Kikuchi later appearing to play the piano together; the song would later appear on the band's second album Metal Resistance.

 The concert Legend "1997" begins with "Headbangeeeeerrrrr!!!!!"
 (Night of 15 mix), where Mizuno and Kikuchi begin on stage, while Nakamoto appears on a raised platform.
 The performance debuts the song "Gimme Chocolate!!", as well as an unfinished arrangement of "Akatsuki".
-In the encore, Mizuno and Kikuchi join as Black Santa Claus, performing "Onedari Daisakusen", and Nakamoto is ultimately tied up on a cross and crucified during the final song "Babymetal Death".
+In the encore, Mizuno and Kikuchi join as Black Santa Claus, performing "Onedari Daisakusen", and Nakamoto is ultimately tied up on a cross to be crucified during the final song "Babymetal Death".